Predictive models of Renewable electricity generation and electricity consumption profiles through Fourier Transform analysis

 • Understand the developed methodology for RE-electricity generation profiles.

-• Gather worlwide data and apply the methodology to the consumption profiles.
+• Understand and improve the developed methodology for electricity consumption profiles.

-• Consider different storage facilities and infrastructure and handle multi-period optimization.
+• Consider different storage technologies and handle multi-period optimization.

 Skills